Crispy okra is a stir-fried okra dish coated with semolina to make the okra crispy. This is a quick side dish and an easy snack.

 Kurkuri Rava Bhindi/ Crispy Okra Fry

-Kurkuri bhindi as the name gives complete picture of the recipe, we all can say this is crispy okra fry.
-Adding rava makes this more crispy.
+Kurkuri Bhindi, as the name suggests, gives a complete picture of the recipe.
+We can all say this is crispy okra fry.
+Adding rava makes it even crispier.

-To make crispy okra fry, you can also use a mixture of rice flour and gram flour along with spices.
-But with semolina getting fried this is even better and crispier.
+To make crispy okra fries, you can also use a mixture of rice flour, gram flour, and spices.
+But frying semolina makes this even better and crispier.

 Kurkuri Bhindi/ Crispy Okra